 Our first related event was held at the BBC in Salford and featured guest speakers and Stonewall Sport Champions, Tom Bosworth and Charlie Martin.
 In 2019, we held an even bigger event at Twitter UK’s London HQ headlined by Olympic gold medallists Matthew Mitcham and Susannah Townsend, plus another Stonewall Sport Champion in Michael Gunning, and more speakers in roles across elite sport to grassroots, and from sports media.

 In 2020, we linked up with Pride Sports UK to stage two webinar events – the first on launching an LGBT+ network in sport, and the second on mental health in football for LGBT+ people.
 Both events were recorded and are available to watch back for free.
+In 2021, we held an online anniversary event for Jack Murley’s BBC LGBT Sport Podcast with special guests.

 We’ve also staged a charity quiz night that raised nearly £1,000; published an open letter signed by over 200 people and organisations in football to campaign against tabloid media sensationalism in the reporting of stories about gay and bi male professional players; and helped to raise awareness on campaigns and initiatives we’re passionate about, such as Stonewall’s Rainbow Laces, Football v Homophobia and Football Pride, and the fight against World Rugby’s attempts to impose a blanket ban on trans women playing women’s rugby.